Money plant’s scientific name is Epipremnum aureum and is a beautiful plant that you can keep indoor, in your balcony or in a hanging basket.

 Other issues to look out for due to improper care of money plants are blackening of leaf edges and tips indicating excessive fertilizing salt buildup, underwatering or overwatering.

-Black spots on the leaves and sudden collapse of the plant can be due to overwatering.
+Black spots on the leaves and the sudden collapse of the plant can be due to overwatering.

 Low light can result in loss of variegation.
 Paler looking leaves mean the plant is getting too much sun.
 Dry brown edges mean the plant was kept dry too long.
 Yellowing of leaves which fall are mostly due to overwatering.